Riesz products and spectral decompositions for rank 1 measure preserving transformations

 \lambdA{{\boldsymbol{\lambda}}} \alphA{{\boldsymbol{\alpha}}} \betA{{\boldsymbol{\beta}}} \mU{{\boldsymbol{\mu}}} \sigmA{{\boldsymbol{\sigma}}} \taU{{\boldsymbol{\tau}}}

 \1{\boldsymbol{1}} \2{\boldsymbol{2}}

 \9{\textifsym{9}} \8{\textifsym{8}} \0{\textifsym{0}}

-{ We consider rank one measure preserving transformations $g$ and the corresponding unitary operators $U(g)$.
-It is known that a generic (in the sense of Baire category) measure preserving transformation has rank one, spectral type of $U(g)$ is purely singular and is given by a Riesz product.
-We write explicitly spectral decompositions of $U(g)$. }
+{ We consider rank one measure preserving transformations $g$ and the corresponding Koopman unitary operators $U(g)$.
+It is known that a generic (in the sense of Baire category) measure preserving transformation has rank one, spectral measure of $U(g)$ is purely singular and is given by a Riesz product.
+For such transformations we write explicitly spectral decompositions of operators $U(g)$ in generalized eigenfunctions. }